Dad looking at an Antarctica photography book

 Dad acknowledging a penguin

 We settled into a nice rhythm on the ship.
-We’d go to lectures, do the landings, my dad would read and I would edit photos.
-We’d go down to the Polar Bear Lounge in the evenings to have beer, play cards, socialize, listen to music, and watch the sun slip beneath the horizon but never really leave us.
-And even though we really didn’t get much sleep on the cruise thanks to all of the excitement of being there – we always woke up happy and excited for the next day.
+We’d go to lectures and do the landings.
+My dad would read, and I would edit photos.
+We’d go down to the Polar Bear Lounge in the evenings to have beer, play cards, socialize, listen to music, and watch the sun slip beneath the horizon, but it never really left us.
+And even though we really didn’t get much sleep on the cruise, thanks to all of the excitement of being there – we always woke up happy and excited for the next day.

-Read about 3 ways to minimize travel disasters
+Read about three ways to minimize travel disasters

 I put this video together of our journey – Enjoy!
 Do you think you would ever travel with your parents?